andreabolognani/debian-libvirt/docs/formatdomain.rst

 The root element required for all virtual machines is named ``domain``.
 It has two attributes, the ``type`` specifies the hypervisor used for running the domain.
-The allowed values are driver specific, but include "xen", "kvm", "qemu" and "lxc".
+The allowed values are driver specific, but include "xen", "kvm", "hvf" (:since:`since 8.1.0 and QEMU 2.12`), "qemu" and "lxc".
 The second attribute is ``id`` which is a unique integer identifier for the running guest machine.
 Inactive machines have no id value.